amadlung/2019-04-11-gwu/README.md

-Data Carpentry Genomics Workshop at George Washington University
+Bio332 statistics page
 ===

-This is the repository for Data Carpentry Genomics Workshop at George Washington University (11-12th April, 2019)
+This is the repository originally forked from Sateesh's page:

 - [Workshop Lessons](https://gwu-omics2019.readthedocs.io/en/latest/)